israellevin/marmalade/README.md

 - **[Supercollider](https://supercollider.github.io/)** is very impressive, seems to be very widely supported and something of an industry standard.
 Seems to require more setup.
 - **[cl-patterns](https://github.com/defaultxr/cl-patterns)** is built on top of Supercollider and does it cooler and lispier.
 - **[Sonic Pi](https://sonic-pi.net/)** is something else we can learn from.

+For all these options we can use the same named pipe that we use for writing the tags to send audio instructions to the player.

 ### Schedule